dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 - CTCs
 - Imaging techniques (?) (guided by AI?)

-### 1. Genomics and epigenomics
+### 1. Genomics, epigenomics and fragmentomics

 The study of whole genome methylation markers through techniques such as cfMeDIP-seq —which enables high resolution profiling at a relatively low cost when compared with bisulfite methods— is also starting to render insightful results.

+The study of cfDNA fragmentation patterns —a field termed **fragmentomics**— is also starting to gain traction in the setting of tumor-agnostic MRD detection.

-A study in 51 metastatic cancer patients (INSPIRE trial, NCT02644369) showed that cancer specific methylation (CSM, using cf-MeDIPseq) predicted OS and PFS comparably to mutation concentration (MC) in ctDNA, both tumor-naïve approaches.
-Adding in the short fragment fraction (SFF) determination to the CSM, OS and PFS could be predicted better than the gold-standard MC.
+A study in 51 metastatic cancer patients from the INSPIRE trial (NCT02644369) that followed a tumor-agnostic approach showed that cancer specific methylation predicted OS and PFS similarly to mutation concentration in ctDNA.
+When integrating fragmentomics, both OS and PFS prediction surpassed that of mutation concentration [@zhao1664MOTumornaiveMethylomes2022].

+The integration of multiple omics is certainly a target to pursue for the promise of a more sensitive and specific detection of ctDNA.
 [Redirecting](https://doi.org/10.1016/j.annonc.2022.07.1744).

-### 2. Fragmentomics

-- Epigenomics, future directions
-- Fragmentomics

-The addition of other omics to ctDNA detection shows great promise for MRD assessment.

-The study of cfDNA fragmentation patterns —termed fragmentomics— is also starting to gain traction in the setting of tumor-agnostic MRD detection.
-[Site Unreachable](https://www.annalsofoncology.org/article/S0923-7534(23)04010-3/fulltext) (early detection)

-Epigenomics

-Beyond purely genomic-based detection of ctDNA for MRD assessment, the identification of epigenomic biomarkers is gaining traction for MRD, of which methylation is the most studied.

-Methylation biomarkers have mostly proven useful in the tumor-agnostic setting.

-FRAGMENTOMICS!!!!!!!!!!!!!!!!

-Characteristics of methylation markers
+Similar approaches could be followed for MRD detection, although the high related costs would be currrently unaffordable for the daily clinical practice.

 EC:
 - ECLIPSE